PBoerstoel/Diabetes_Project/README.md

 Data was retrieved from (https://www.kaggle.com/datasets/julnazz/diabetes-health-indicators-dataset) and came with 3 datasets; 2 unbalanced and 1 balanced.
 The balanced one was chosen to optimize for model accuracy.

 ## Methods
-A database was created in SQL which was then conected to a pytho notebook using SQLite.
+A database was created in SQL which was then conected to a python notebook using SQLite.
 Using numpy, pandas, and seaborn, the data was assessed and visualized.
 Next, a tensorflow model was created to predict outcome of Diabetes.

 ## Results
 The final predictive model scored an accuracy of 75% on the testing data.